Private Number (1936 film): Plot

+In the earlier films, Ellen and her baby are both illegitimate; her mother had committed suicide to spare the disgrace of her father, who turns out to be her boyfriend's family's lawyer.

 Reception

-Reviews of the film are mixed.
+A trade digest gives several summaries of the film.
 Motion Picture Reviews said the film "is entertaining only because it is a vehicle for the ascendant Robert Taylor and lovely Loretta Young, but it chalks up nothing on their scores because it is intrinsically trashy.
 Motives are confused, situations forced, direction not remarkable".

-However, The Hollywood Reporter deemed it "a love story that hits romantic high for the year, bringing together as a modern Cinderella and her prince, Loretta Young and Robert Taylor...
+However, The Hollywood Reporter deemed it "a love story that hits romantic high for the year, bringing together as a modern Cinderella and her prince, Loretta Young and Robert Taylor ...
 The combination spells box office returns in the smash category.
 Its appeal is especially to women, who will give it unlimited word-of-mouth boosting, but it is candy entertainment for any man with a spark of romance in his make-up".

-The Motion Picture Daily simply said "This is typical Hollywood fare..." and Variety called it "solid entertainment for the masses".
+The Motion Picture Daily simply said: "This is typical Hollywood fare ..."; Variety (of Hollywood) called it "solid entertainment for the masses".

+Other reviews are also mixed.
+The New York Times failed to see a meaning in the title.
+It called Wroxton a hateful, stalking basilisk, but concluded: "Believe it or not, the picture is well acted throughout."
+Turner Classic Movies called Loretta Young "gorgeously lit", and mourned the pre-Code Hollywood era from three years earlier.
+Another review says: "A dated film that's a heavy slog for the modern-day viewer."